 SELECT RPAD (Original_Str, length, Pad_String) FROM [Source]

-- Original_Str: This is the original string data that is available in a column.
+- Original_Str: This is the original data that is available in a column.

-- Length: This is the length of a final string after the right padding.
-If the final string (after right padding) is higher than this length value, the extra characters trimmed.
+- Length: This is the length of a final one after the right padding.
+If the final sentence (after right padding) is higher than this length value, the extra characters trimmed.
 Remember, You can use the Length function to find the string length.

-- Pad_String: String that you want to add to the right side of the Original_Str
+- Pad_String: substring that you want to add to the right side of the Original_Str

-The RPAD Function in MySQL pad the string expression to the right side of the original string.
-The following RPAD query displays multiple ways to use this string RPAD function.
+The RPAD Function in MySQL pad the string expression to the right side of the original sentence.
+The following query displays multiple ways to use this one.

-In this String Function example, let me implement the string RPAD function on different columns in a table.
-The following MySQL statement adds Degree string at the end of the Education column, and attach dollar symbol after each yearly Income row.
+In this String method example, let me implement the string RPAD function on different columns in a table.
+The following MySQL statement adds Degree word at the end of the Education column, and attach dollar symbol after each yearly Income row.